Shohan494/git-begining-like-a-pro/README.md

     - for syncing remote master and local master, we have to - git checkout master - git pull origin master
     - so local master got synced again with origin master, all seems fine

+6. Release, tag and versioning is really much more fun
+    - for example this line is MASTER BRANCH
+    - for example this line is DEVELOP BRANCH
+    - for example this line is NEW-FEATURE BRANCH
+    - for example this is our current RELEASE BRANCH - 1.0.0

 * main source will be sent/uploaded/synced with github finally